 - Use structured data where applicable.
-Use a plugin like RankMath SEO to set schema for your post types.
+Use a plugin like RankMath SEO to set the schema for your post types.
 For instance, recipes for your recipe posts and products for your shop items

-- Ensure that SSL certificate is installed, and all of your pages are served through HTTPS protocol]
+- Ensure that an SSL certificate is installed, and all of your pages are served through HTTPS protocol]

 - Improve website speed.